Jet mixing enhancement with Bayesian optimization, deep learning, and persistent data topology: Results

-BO-DL explores not only more minima than BO but also more diverse flow patterns.
-This is probably owing to DeepONet's capability to more accurately approximate the mapping from the high-dimensional actuation to the mixing response.
+BO-DL explores not only more minima than BO but also more diverse flow patterns beneficial to the mixing.
+This is probably owing to DeepONet's capability to extrapolate the mapping from the high-dimensional actuation to the mixing response more accurately.
 Two solutions with large basins of attractions in the search space are revealed --- the optimal solution with a $7$-armed blooming jet generated, and the suboptimal with a double-helix shape.